-- One goal of the TIGGE\ project was to investigate whether multi-model predictions are an improvement compared to single model forecasts - The goal of using reforecasts to calibrate single model forecasts is also to provide improved predictions - Questions: - What are the relative benefits (and costs) of both approaches? - What are the mechanisms behind any improvements? - Which is the "better" approach?
+- One goal of the TIGGE project was to investigate whether multi-model predictions are an improvement compared to single model forecasts - The goal of using reforecasts to calibrate single model forecasts is also to provide improved predictions - Questions: - What are the relative benefits (and costs) of both approaches? - What are the mechanisms behind any improvements? - Can we say which approach is "better"?

-\ TIGGE stands for: The International Grand Global Ensemble (originally THORPEX interactive GGE).
+TIGGE stands for: The International Grand Global Ensemble (originally THORPEX interactive GGE).
 It provides a research database of medium-range ensemble forecasts from 10 forecasting centres, downloadable with a delay of 48h.